 Rika frowned, then tried to look back at the building in question, only to fail again.
 Saeko however was able to look and she asked the question on her mind and those of the two policemen.
 “That building doesn't look like it could contain fifty people.
 Are you sure?”

-“Positive,” Ranma said “I'm not going to check again though.
+“Positive,” Ranma said, “I'm not going to check again though.
 I don't want them to know we’re out here.
 I'm going to head up onto the roofs,” he said, looking over at Saeko.
 “I want to see how wide this bounded field is.
 That might give me an idea of what kind of power we are dealing with, and then I think we should call and Rias and the others.”

 Saeko nodded, moving around the car to bow formally to Rika.
 “Busujima Saeko.
 A pleasure to work with you tonight.”

 “Rika Mikogami,” Rika replied with a faint smile at the sudden formality of the younger girl.
-“And that's Tajima We should probably our gear out, if we’re going to do this.”
+“And that's Tajima.
+We should probably our gear out, if we’re going to do this.”

 The man nodded, and stood up, getting out of his card and then turning to look down at the side of it where Saeko had pushed her blade through.
-He whistled, then looked at her sword.
+He whistled and then looked at her sword.
 “Can I look at that sword for a second?”